What You Need to Know About Anesthesiologist Assistant

 - Certified Anesthesiologist Assistant

 In 2016, there was an estimated number of 106,200 jobs in the United States for Anesthesiologist Assistant.
 New jobs are being produced at a rate of 37.4% which is above the national average.
 The Bureau of Labor Statistics predicts 39,700 new jobs for Anesthesiologist Assistant by 2026.
-The BLS estimates 10,600 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 10,600 job openings in this field each year.

 The states with the most job growth for Anesthesiologist Assistant are Arizona, Utah, and Florida.
 Watch out if you plan on working in Rhode Island, Mississippi, or Alaska.
 These states have the worst job growth for this type of profession.